-Ghost Adventures burst onto the TV scene first as a documentary on the SyFy channel in July of 2007 and aired its first series episode in 2008 on the Travel Channel.
+Ghost Adventures burst onto the paranormal TV scene first as a documentary film on the SyFy channel in July of 2007 and aired its first series episode in 2008 on the Travel Channel.
 Since then, Ghost Adventures has held the rapt attention of paranormal fans.
 Led by ghost hunter Zak Bagans, the show focuses on dark hauntings and an extremely confrontational approach to ghost hunting.
 Ghost Adventures is now appointment television for millions of fans around the world.

 About Ghost Adventures

-Ghost Adventures airs on the Travel Channel.
+In 2021, Ghost Adventures moved to Discovery+.
 The crew, led by Zak Bagans, travels to some of the most notoriously haunted locations in the world, where they are locked in overnight.
-According to Bagans, there is no camera or sound crew.
+According to Bagans, there is no camera or sound crew on site.
 Instead, the crew members go it alone.

 Original Ghost Adventures Crew

 The crew of Ghost Adventures has changed over the years, starting with original cast members Zak Bagans, Nick Groff, and Aaron Goodwin.

 In his 20s at the time, Zak Bagans didn't believe in ghosts until he lived in an old apartment in Trenton, Michigan.
 In his first month of living there, he had a ghostly encounter that set him on a search for answers.
 Now in his 40s, Bagans has had a lifelong interest in the paranormal.
 Now, he combines that fascination with his experience as film maker to bring the experience to the small screen.
 He's even opened his own haunted objects museum in Las Vegas, where people can see many of the haunted items he has collected.